 So, it is difficult to give firm advice.
 What seems clear is that glucosamine and chondroitin are no wonder cures.
 One or both may possibly help in some cases.
 It may be worth discussing these supplements with your doctor.
 If you do try a food supplement you should assess your level of pain before you start taking it, and then again after three months.
 If there is no improvement, it would seem reasonable to conclude that it is unlikely to be effective and there is no point in carrying on with it.

 Note: you should not take glucosamine if you are allergic to shellfish.
 Glucosamine may also interact with warfarin.
-You should talk to your doctor or pharmacist before you take glucosamine if you are on warfarin treatment.
+You should talk with your doctor or pharmacist before you take glucosamine if you are on warfarin treatment.

 Surgery for osteoarthritis

-Most people with osteoarthritis (OA) do not have it badly enough to need surgery.
+Most people with OA do not have it badly enough to need surgery.
 However, OA of a joint may become severe in some cases.
 Some joints can be replaced with artificial joints.
 Hip and knee replacement surgery has become a standard treatment for severe OA of these joints.
 Some other joints can also be replaced.

 Joint replacement surgery has a high success rate.
 However, like any operation, joint replacement surgery is not without risk.